jfallmann/MONSDA/docs/source/tutorial.rst

 Note that "SETTINGS" now contains "GROUPS" which hold identifiers for the DE/DEU/DAS/DTU stages that will be used to define "COMPARABLES" that tell **MONSDA** which samples should be treated as replicates and compared to which other samples.
 By default this will make an all-vs-all comparison, in our case ctrl-vs-ko.
 Keeping this "GROUPS" setting separated from the condition-tree makes it possible to mix samples for different conditions for all pre- and processing steps and separating them for postprocessing without further struggle.
 This means that in this simple case we could have mixed all samples under one condition, as all other tool options stay the same and reference and annotation do not differ and would still be able to split by "GROUPS" for the DE/DEU/DAS steps.
 However, sometimes we need to compare data that has to be processed differently, e.g. mixing paired and single-ended reads, so we can apply different settings as needed for all workflow steps by simply splitting our condition-tree accordingly.
 Another addition to the "SETTINGS" key is the "IP" part.
 This is intended to be combined with the *PEAKS* workflow and tools that have certain preprocessing step requirements.
 For example our novel "scyphy" (Software for cyPhyRNA-Seq) workflow can work on 5-prime and 3-prime end enriched data, which can be indicated as "iCLIP" and "revCLIP" respectively.
 For this tutorial we will simulate "iCLIP" and set the corresponding key.

 Somewhat special is the DTU step.
-Here we use the pseudo-mapper salmon to quantify expression of transcripts.
+Here we use the pseudo-mapper *salmon* to quantify expression of transcripts.
 These transcripts are first defined in the preprocessing part of this tutorial chapter.
 As we can see the REFERENCE and ANNOTATION differ from what is listed in SETTINGS, so we make use of the ability of **MONSDA** to define those settings on a per-workflow basis.
 This will ALWAYS over-rule the settings made in SETTINGS.
 So we simply define the REFERENCE and ANNOTATION key for each tool within the regular tool setting part of the config and this will make sure that these files are used instead of the globally defined ones.

-Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12)
+Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12, I don't have to tell you that you can change that accordingly)

 .. code-block:: bash